CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

     All fields used for aggregation must be present in the interface.
     They can be either visible or hidden.

+!!!
+Attention
+    Field cannot be both a grouping field and an aggregated field

 ###### How does it look?
 === "sum"
     ![aggSum.png](aggSum.png)